Your Building Control Service

 On 11 November 1985, the Building Act 1984 came into force, which introduced Approved Documents with their non-prescriptive requirements.
 Today’s Building Regulations came into operation in October 2010.
 The Regulations are constantly reviewed to meet the growing demand for better, safer and more accessible buildings.
 Any changes necessary are brought into operation after consultation with all interested parties.

-The Building Regulations
+The Building Regulations Now

 The Building Regulations are minimum standards for design, construction and alterations to virtually every building.
 They are developed by the Government and approved by Parliament.

 The Building Regulations also contain a list of requirements (referred to as Schedule 1) that are designed to ensure minimum standards for health, safety, welfare, convenience, energy efficiency, sustainability and to prevent misuse, abuse or contamination of water supplies.